 A VoIP (Voice Over Internet Protocol) Phone service is a type of phone service that is most commonly known as internet calling.
-This was one of the features that was first popularized by Skype.
+This was one of the features that were first popularized by Skype.

 Nowadays, VoIP services are generally used to hedge against things like the costs of international phone calls.
 For iPhone users, this is often done through the facetime audio feature that allows iPhone users to call each other without the use of their minutes or roaming charges.
-Other apps such as Viber, WeChat, and WhatsApp, are also competing services that allow users the access to VoIP phone services.
+Other apps such as Viber, WeChat, and WhatsApp, are also competing for services that allow users access to VoIP phone services.

-Essentially, VoIP phone services allows users to speak to one another through the use of the internet rather than traditional phone lines or cell services.
+Essentially, VoIP phone services allow users to speak to one another through the use of the internet rather than traditional phone lines or cell services.
 They do this by converting the audio information that is spoken into the microphone of your device and converting it into data that will then be sent through the internet to the person on the other end of the line.

 Other apps such as Viber, WeChat, and WhatsApp, are also competing services that allow users the access to VoIP phone services.
 Essentially, VoIP phone services allows users to speak to one another through the use of the internet rather than traditional phone lines or cell services.